-- Jonathan Deschênes, professor of marketing at HEC Montréal, states that specialists in marketing design "worlds" specifically aimed at girls and boys.
-Have you also noticed this?
+- Jonathan Deschênes, Professor of Marketing at HEC Montréal, states that specialists in marketing design "worlds" specifically aimed at girls and boys.
+Have you notice the same thing?
 What differences have you noticed between these two worlds?
 Can girls also play with cars?
 Can boys also play with dolls? - What are your favourite toys and hobbies?
 What do you look for or what do you like about them?